 - 7 to 9 Days—Tastes like sparkling apple cider.

 Remember to cover it back up after checking it!

-Store your scoby with enough kombucha tea to cover the scoby, in a glass jar with a lid, preferably plastic.
+Store your SCOBY with enough kombucha tea to cover the SCOBY in a glass jar with a lid, preferably plastic.
 Store on your counter at room temperature.
 This will last at least a month, or a little longer stored this way.
-You can add bunches of scobys to your jar and they stay preserved.
+You can add bunches of SCOBYs to your jar and they stay preserved.
 Just make sure they're covered in kombucha tea and you're good!
+Check out the recipe!

 My kombucha is still sweet.
 What did I do wrong?

 Your house is probably on the cooler end of the spectrum, and kombucha takes longer to ferment at lower temperatures.
 Just leave it to ferment longer.
 I use a brew belt for a dependable temperature.
 You can also use a heating pad, but brew belts provide a consistent temperature that is more easily controlled than that of a heating pad.